 OverviewThe Wheat Ridge Police Department (WRPD) is a state and nationally accredited agency dedicated to providing police services to approximately 33,000 citizens.

 The department's budgeted strength is 72 sworn officers and 33 civilian personnel who serve under the leadership of the Chief of Police.
 WRPD has two divisions, Patrol and Support Services, and receives an average 38,000 calls for service each year.
 How is the department organized?
 Take a look at the WRPD Organization Chart.

 WRPD operates three watches, or shifts, to cover operations 24 hours a day.
 Each watch is staffed by two sergeants and 11-12 officers.
-Officers are assigned to one of four beats in the City.
-There are two beats in each of the City's two sector.
+Officers are assigned to one of There are two beats in each of the City's two sector.
 The East Sector covers all points east of Kipling and southeast of Clear Creek.
 The West Sector covers all points west of Kipling and northwest of Clear Creek.

 The Wheat Ridge Police Department focuses on community policing: a problem-solving in partnership with the community.
 Many calls for service are more effectively handled by focusing on the problem and planning for a long-term resolution.
 The benefits to the community from this type of approach are: